caltechlibrary/t2t3_dataset_web_apps/presentation1.md

 # Part 1.1: Basic Strategy

+1. Setting up a collection
-1. Setting up our web service
+2. Setting up our web service
-2. Sketch your app using HTML
+3. Sketch our app using HTML
-3. Wire up and test
+4. Wire up and test

-# Part 1.2: Setting up our web service
+# Part 1.2: Setting up our collection

 1. create our `recipes.ds` collection
 2. load sample data into our `recipes.ds` collection